18th May, 2023

 Now we know the definition of a hazard, and what a health and safety hazard means.
 Let's look at some common examples of hazards that might be present in your workplace.

 The work activities you carry out may create or introduce hazards.
-This is especially likely in higher risk work like construction, manufacturing and workshops.
+This is especially likely in high-risk work like construction, manufacturing and workshops.
 Your tasks might introduce hazards for you, but also if you work in remote environments, for other people and building occupants.

 Certain substances and materials used in your business activities, or present in your workplace, can be hazardous to health.
 They might also be a safety hazard, for example, flammable or explosive substances.
 This type of hazard will often come under the Control of Substances Hazardous to Health (COSHH) Regulations, or their own regulations, e.g. asbestos.

-The equipment that you use can also be a hazard.
-For example, ladders are often used for access, but are they a hazard?
+The equipment you use can also be a hazard.
+For example, ladders are often used for access - are they a hazard?
 Absolutely.
-Work on ladders is a common cause of falls from height, which is one of the top 5 causes of workplace deaths and serious injuries.
+Ladders can be safe when used correctly, but work on ladders is a common cause of falls from height, which is one of the top 5 causes of workplace deaths and serious injuries.